 At the centre of the Story Blueprint is the Signature Story.
 This story carries the essence of who you are and what you stand for, and when you can articulate this in a way that is relevant to others, it will set you apart.

 Although you may start anywhere in crafting your stories, the Signature Story is a logical place to start.
-It is also the story that can be used in different settings and applications (there will be a lnk here to the next article which is ways to use your signature story can you please add the link into the text once the other one is live) .
+It is also the story that can be used in different settings and applications.
+In this follow up article you will find 10 ways that you can boost engagement by sharing your Signature Story.

 Does it feel a bit awkward?